ravendb/docs/docs/server/deployment/as-iis-application.markdown

 That will remove the WebDAV module and resolve the conflict.

-{NOTE Important: This modification is not to the RavenDB's web.config file, it is to the web.config of the parent application. /}
+{NOTE This modification is not to the RavenDB's web.config file, it is to the web.config of the parent application. /}

 ## Setting up with IIS 6